Enjoy views of a sparkling Aegan Sea and bohemian markets.

 Departing from Birmingham Airport

 Getting to the airport is easy.
-You can take the train to Birmingham International Station and get the free Air-Rail directly to the airport.
+You can take the train to Birmingham International Station and get the free transport directly to the airport.
 On the bus, you can stop at the Airport Terminal or at Birmingham International Station.
+A free Air-Rail link takes you straight into the terminal.

 Once you’re at the airport, we’ve got lots of shops for you to browse.
-Visit The Watch Collection for designer watches, or head to World Duty Free for cosmetics, chocolates and more tax-free.
-If you need something for the flight, get snacks at M&S Simply Food, a book at WHSmith or travel-sized toiletries at Boots.
-You can even get your nails done at Aerospa to feel truly holiday ready.
+Visit World Duty Free for cosmetics, chocolates and more tax-free purchases.
+If you need something for the flight, get snacks or a book at WHSmith or travel-sized toiletries at Boots.

 All that shopping might make you peckish, so we’ve got great cafés, bars and restaurants for you to enjoy.
-You’ll find all your favourite coffee shops like Costa and Caffé Nero, as well as sit-down meal options such as All Bar One, Frankie & Benny’s and Giraffe.
-You can also grab food to go at Burger King, Wrapchic or Pret a Manger.
+You can also grab food to go at Wrapchic or Pret a Manger.

 Arriving at Bodrum Airport